homeservicewhiz/homeservicewhiz/src/pages/about.md

         align: left
         type: feature
       - title: Job
-        subtitle: 'Our pros can '
+        subtitle: >-
+          Our pros can help pick-up the material required for the job or they can start the work while you
         content: >-
           ## Lorem ipsum